dcall275/hangman87/README.md

 Subsequent updates have entailed building the game, first of all changing the code so that it generates a random word from the list to adding an input asking for the user to enter one word only.

 This is the first process of building the game.
+Files milestone_2 is where the list of 5 words was generated and is further used to build out the completion of the code through to milestone_3.

+Files milestone_3 and milestone_4 use object oriented programming and the utilisaiton of classes to build the final game.

 The game is coded in Python.